 These are the main steps required to implement the column ID system:

-- Specify the column you want to monitor. - Install a column ID chip card for the column. - Close the TC door and select the column properties to be monitored.
+- Specify the column you want to monitor. - Install a column ID chip card for the column. - Close the TC door and select the column properties you want to monitor.

 To select the column to be monitored: